-What is the Biggest Tires for a Stock F150
+What are the Biggest Tires for a Stock F150

-Back on topic, what are the biggest tires we can fit on the F150, without removing the crash bars and a small leveling kit?
+Back on topic, what are the biggest tires we can fit on a stock F150, without removing the crash bars and a small leveling kit?

 Assuming everything else is stock, including rims and suspension, just a leveling kit.

 Remember rim diameter doesn’t really matter since that only affects the sidewall profile.
-However, If you intend to go off-road at some point, the higher the sidewall, the better your traction once its deflated.
-A taller side-wall allows you a larger, longer footprint, which helps a ton, especially when driving on the sand.
+However, If you intend to go off-road at some point, the higher the sidewall, the better your traction once it’s deflated.
+A taller side wall allows you a larger, longer footprint, which helps a ton, especially when driving on sand dunes.

-The bigger diameter rims like 20” will allow you to fit a fancier rim indeed, but limits you drastically off-road, since low profile tires can’t be deflated much off-road.
+On the other hand, the bigger diameter rims like 20″ will allow you to fit a fancier rim, but limit you drastically off-road, since low-profile tires cannot be deflated that much off-road.

 More important than the diameter, if we are looking purely from a fitment point of view, is the offset of the wheel and the backspacing.
 They are pretty much the same thing just the measurement taken from either the front or the back.
 The more negative the offset, the more the wheel will stick out.
-The more positive the offset, the closer it will sit to the inside.
-A more negative offset rim might look awesome, however, there is more risk of rubbing at the arches during full articulation.
+The more positive the offset, the closer it will sit to the inside of the wheel arch.
+A more negative offset rim might look tough, however, there is more risk of rubbing at the arches at full articulation.

 Biggest Tire on Stock F150 17 Rim

 So there you have it.
-If you want a complete list of all potential tire and wheel sizes ranging from wheel sizes 17-22 with tire width combinations then click here: Biggest wheel you can fit on stock a F150 Fitment Guide
+If you want a complete list of all potential tire and wheel sizes ranging from wheel sizes 17-22 with tire width combinations then click here: Download the Biggest Wheel You Can Fit on a Stock F150 Fitment Guide FREE!

 Biggest Tires on Stock F150 18 Inch Rims